'Our season': Eritrean troops kill, rape, loot in Tigray

 MEKELE, Ethiopia (AP) — Women who make it to the clinic for sex abuse survivors in the northern Ethiopian region of Tigray usually struggle to describe their injuries.
 But when they can’t take a seat and quietly touch their bottoms, the nurses know it’s an unspeakable kind of suffering.

-So it was one afternoon with a dazed, barely conscious 40-year-old woman wrapped in bloodied towels, who had been repeatedly gang-raped anally and vaginally by 15 Eritrean soldiers in Azerber.
-She was detained with about 10 other girls and women, including a 70-year-old.
+So it was one afternoon with a dazed, barely conscious 40-year-old woman wrapped in bloodied towels, who had been repeatedly gang-raped anally and vaginally over a week by 15 Eritrean soldiers.
+Bleeding profusely from her rectum, she collapsed in the street in her village of Azerber, and a group of priests put her on a bus to Mekele.

-The woman recently broke down in tears as she recounted her ordeal in January at the hands of Eritrean soldiers, who have taken over parts of the embattled region in neighboring Ethiopia.
+The woman recently broke down in tears as she recounted her ordeal in January at the hands of Eritrean troops, who have taken over parts of the war-torn region in neighboring Ethiopia.
 The Eritreans often sodomize their victims, according to the nursing staff, a practice that is deeply taboo in the Orthodox Christian religion of Tigray.

 This story was funded by a grant from the Pulitzer Center on Crisis Reporting.